Kardinya, Western Australia: Businesses, parks and amenities

 The largest park in Kardinya is Morris Buzacott Reserve.
 It was named on 28 June 1977, after Morris Nutter Buzacott, who was a member of the Melville Roads Board from 1903 to 1905 and chairman in 1905.
 It has an area of about 20 ha, and is located in Kardinya's north-eastern quadrant.
 One of the first sports club to exist at Morris Buzacott Reserve is the Applecross Hockey Club (now the Melville City Hockey Club), which relocated there in 1979.
 It had its own building.
 In 1979, the reserve was also home to the Kardinya Tennis Club, and the Kardinya Junior Football Club (KJFC).
 It was a committee member of the KJFC that started the push in 1979 for a community centre to be built at Morris Buzacott Reserve.
 At first, the Melville City Council did not help with funding the proposed building, so a group was formed, called the Kardinya Community and Recreation Association.
 This group, along with the Kardinya Residents Association continued to lobby for a community centre, and in 1985, the council finally approved its construction. it was completed in 1986 and officially opened on 27 June 1987.

 In 1988, a bowling club was formed, housed in a small clubhouse that was extended in 2009.
 In 1994, the Fremantle CBC Amateur Football Club relocated to Morris Buzacott Reserve.
 Around this time, the Kardinya Community and Recreation Association merged into the Kardinya Residents Association.
 The Fremantle CBC Amateur Football Club wanted the community centre to be expanded, and so a member of the club made an application to the Melville City Council, which the council refused.
 The club then applied for funds from the Federal Government, which gave them about $175,000.
 This funding came amidst the sports rorts affair.
 The council also contributed $300,000.
-The expanded facilities were opened in 1994 by Carmen Lawrence, who was the federal member for Fremantle.
+The expanded facilities were opened in 1994.
 Today, the community centre is used by football clubs, a tee-ball club, and a tennis club.
 The initial hockey building is now also used by a cricket club.